direktiv/direktiv.github.io/docs/examples/website-change.md

 ```

 ## Compare Values
-Now that we both the current and previous header values we can make a comparison and check whether the website has changed using the switch state `check-site`.
+Now that we have both the current and previous header values we can make a comparison and check whether the website has changed using the switch state `check-site`.

 The switch state below has three possible conditions.
 The first condition is used for validation and will `transition` to the error state `unsupported-site` if neither `etag` or `lastModified` was fetched from the current headers.
 The last two are to check if either of the `etag` or `lastModified` values have changed between the previous and current headers.
 If either one of these headers has changed it means that the website has changed and the property `siteChanged` is set to true.
 If none of these conditions are satisfied,  the `siteChanged` property is set to false because we can assume that no errors/changes have occurred.